 Free State, KwaZulu-Natal (with enclave)

-and Lesotho.
-Includes the former homelands of Ciskei
+and Lesotho and includes the former homelands of Ciskei

 Antonio Martins, 30 May 1999

-Eastern Province was a division of the Cape Colony, and only extended
+The former Eastern Province was a division of the Cape Colony,

 as far as the Fish River (it's about half to a third of the current province).

 East of the Eastern Province was the separate colony of British Kaffraria,

 which was incorporated into the Cape Colony in 1866.
 The Kaffraria region